grzeimann/Panacea/README.md

 Where you put your username for USERNAME.
 The log of what is running or did run is in the file "reduction.oXXXXXX" where XXXXXX is the 6 job number (hint, the job number is printed out at the end of the command "sbatch rtwi_*.slurm").

-After the job has finished, in other words is no longer in the squeue, you can run both the science and standard star reductions via:
+After the job has finished, in other words is no longer in the squeue, you can run both the science and standard star reductions.

+#### Running basic reductions for science and standard star frames
+Next, simply copy the "rsci*.slurm" and "rstd*.slurm" commands to the terminal window and hit enter:
 ```
 sbatch rsci_blue_1.slurm
 sbatch rstd_blue_1.slurm